Bringing joy to vulnerable children

 So far the Blue Star has been able to reach around 160 children in four different institutions in Ózd, a Hungarian county.

 The project started in September 2013 and will last until July 2014.
 The Blue Star has received around €9000 from the EEA Grants Hungarian NGO fund.

 Different dog breeds are involved in the therapy, but common for them all is special training for the purpose.
 The dogs are always accompanied by a volunteer.

 Dogs are known as “man’s best friend”.
 The idea behind dog therapy is that the dogs love people just as they are, irrespective of their condition, success and failures.

 “The presence of dogs in the therapy brings joy and gives a sense of security,” Kozup continues.

 More projects on the horizon

-“They have worked with this field for more than 10 years and have long experience, so it was very valuable to see how they work.”
+“They have worked in this field for more than 10 years and have long experience, so it was very valuable for us to see how they work.”

-7 and 8 December, a seminar with trainers from Poland.
-In addition to qualifying examination for the dogs, the ambition is to establish a strong core of volunteers.
-Around 20 persons participated.
+Around 20 persons participated during the seminar, where the aim was to establish a strong core of volunteers.
 Zamorskaja stressed how essential the funding from the Grants is: